course-details-portlet

 After completing the course, the student is able to:

-• carry out a work analysis and place the work in a relevant art historical context
+• analyse an artwork and place the work within a relevant art historical context

 Learning methods and activities